 Car dealerships, insurance companies, financial services, and automotive repair shops are not within the scope of this study.

-Publication of the current study is expected in early 2024.
+Publication of the study results:

 The swiss Center for Automotive Research (swiss CAR), founded in 2005, creates an environment that enables the conduct of relevant and empirical research in an industry that is innovative in its products, processes, and technologies, core to Europe’s economy, and broad enough to study from various perspectives and over a longer period of time.
 Establishing competence in the industry’s specifics and maintaining long-term relationships with companies in this industry has allowed for the identification and framing of research problems highly relevant to the industry as well as exceptional access to empirical data.
 A research team of doctoral students, guest researchers, interns, and partly temporary personnel constitutes the center which is concerned with Technology- and Innovation Management-related studies.
 In 2023, the data will be collected for the fourth time.
 The center is known to national and international companies and to industry and governmental associations.
 Also, it is part of the Program on Vehicle and Mobility Innovations (PVMI).